truth-josstice/dev1002_assessment03/contributions/feedback/Feedback Log.md

 ## Action Plans

 1. As I have followed Jordan's feedback and changed the primary key for the gym_ratings table to a composite PK, no action needs to be taken to ensure this is enforced in the database
-2. Change limit of text input for comments in attempts table
+2. Change limit of text input for comments in attempts table to allow for appropriate length and reflection
 3. Add to future plans and development in README considerations about addition of "status" v "completed"
 4. Change the attempt_date column to attempted_at and change the default value to current date+time
 5. Create lookup table for styles and skill level

+## Implementation

+1